 After his shockingly long and rather revolting audition, Front Seat Man sat back and breathed with relief.
 “Feel better?”
 I said.
 “Yes,” he replied and the communal jocularity ensued once more.

-My refreshed and quite sober sidekick told me what a great guy I was when we arrived at the Hopkins’ dormitory.
-The two couples agreed, patted my shoulder, showered me with accolades and promised to give me 10 stars as they Fell out of the car and stumbled toward the building door.
+My refreshed and suddenly quite sober sidekick told me what a great guy I was when we arrived at the Hopkins’ dormitory.
+The two couples agreed, patted my shoulder, showered me with accolades and promised to give me 10 stars as they fell out of the car and stumbled toward the building door.